-- You must be teaching in pre-school/kindergarten through grade twelve, which may include special education, library/media specialists, technology, outdoor education, or other areas within a traditional or nontraditional educational setting, with a minimum of five (5) years experience during the five years prior to submitting application for Iditarod Teacher on the Trail TM.
-Applications from school administrators and university professors or from a teacher in the first years of retirement may be considered. - You must have moderate to superior computer skills.
-For example the Iditarod Teacher on the Trail[TM] will be required to post stories and lessons to the Official Iditarod website before, during, and after time on the trail.
+You must be teaching in pre-school/kindergarten through grade twelve, which may include special education, library/media specialists, technology, outdoor education, or other areas within a traditional or nontraditional educational setting, with a minimum of five (5) years experience during the five years prior to submitting application for Iditarod Teacher on the Trail.
+Applications from school administrators and university professors or from a teacher in the first years of retirement will be considered.

+You must have moderate to superior computer skills.
+For example, the Iditarod Teacher on the Trail will be required to post stories and lessons to the Official Iditarod website before, during, and after time on the trail.
 Making technology connections on the trail is sometimes a challenge, thus creating situations requiring you to problem solve.
 We do provide technology training and assistance.
 Skills in technology are a requirement.
-(Writing/Editing, PowerPoint, Excel, Digital Camera, PDF, Email, Chat, Skype, etc.) - You must be able to commit a substantial amount of time.
-The Iditarod Teacher on the Trail [TM] will be responsible for representing the Iditarod Trail Committee's ongoing educational program for a full year, beginning with the selection and ending approximately one year after having experienced the Iditarod as the Teacher on the Trail [TM].
-The teacher will post lessons and information monthly from August through the race and continue the journal after the race.
-The teacher will spend about 4 5 weeks in Alaska during the race.
+(Writing/Editing, PowerPoint, Excel, Digital Camera, PDF, Email, Chat, Skype, Flipgrid, etc.)

+You must be able to commit a substantial amount of time.
+The Iditarod Teacher on the Trail will be responsible for representing the Iditarod Trail Committee's ongoing educational program for a full year, beginning with selection and ending in June after having experienced the Iditarod as the Teacher on the Trail.
+The teacher will post lessons and information monthly from August through the race and continue through the conclusion of the school year.
+The teacher will spend about 4 - 5 weeks in Alaska during the race.